ubc-library-rc/intro-regex/content/05_finding_replacing_text.md

 ## Vancouver wiki

-Using regular expressions to work with HTML is contentious, as hinted at on our introduction page to this workshop:
+Using regular expressions to work with HTML is contentious:

 ![Don't use regex to parse XHTML](images/html_regex_so_snippet.png)